 I snorted.
 "My favourite Aurors."

 "D'you hear that Gil?
 We're her favourite Aurors!"

 "If that's the case, Ron, we'll graciously allow her to buy us lunch."

 I met the smiling, incorrigible gazes of the two biggest moochers in the Ministry.
-I said, "Have you ever tried Muggle pizza?"
+"Have you ever tried Muggle pizza?"

 They had, and strolled in to tell us all about their favourite toppings.
 Stern sat on the edge of Jerry's desk while Crantz lowered his stocky body into the chair next to mine.
 When they exhausted the topic of pizza, the two began regaling us with stories of past raids.

 I found their tales amusing.
 In an odd way, they reminded me of Mundungus.
 When I glanced at Jerry, he tapped his watch meaningfully, so I asked, "Shouldn't we be going?

 I heard Stern's bones creak when he levered himself off the desk.
 "Whetted your appetite, have we?"

 "Can't blame them for wanting in on the fun," said Crantz.
 He jerked his head toward the doorway.
 "Birds first."

 "That's not what Ron's third wife said."
 Stern's laugh became a cough.